hiiamyes/book-notes/llllean.md

 Mark Cook, Kodak Gallery's VP of product said: Instead, I try to push my team to first answer four question:

-1. Do customers recognize that they have the problem you are trying to sovle?
+1. Do customers recognize that they have the problem you are trying to solve?
 1. If there was a solution, would they buy it?
 1. Would they buy it from us?
 1. Can we build a solution for that problem?

 ## The Village Laundry Service